PyGLImER/PyGLImER/README.md

+# PyGLImER
-# PyGLImER - A worflow to create a global database for Ps and Sp receiver function imaging of crustal and upper mantle discontinuties
+##A worflow to create a global database for Ps and Sp receiver function imaging of crustal and upper mantle discontinuties

 This project was created in the framework of a Master's thesis by Peter Makus.
 It aims to **automate receiver function (RF) processing from download of raw waveform data to common conversion point (CCP) imaging with a minimum amount